Recursive-Emergence/re_archeology/docs/user_guide_mvp2.md

 1. Navigate to the RE-Archaeology dashboard
 2. Sign in with your Google account
-3. Explore the enhanced interface with new MVP2 features
+3. Explore the interface with new features

 ## Google Authentication